|It's Wet Wading Season|

 Skin cancer is a very real threat that is preventable by simply applying on sunscreen.
 I keep a small tube in my pack and apply every couple of hours.

 The sun is a powerful aging agent.
-If you don't want to be turned into a human prune by the time you're retired, slab on some of that SPF 50 sunscreen.
+If you don't want to be turned into a human prune slab on some of that SPF 50 sunscreen.

-Sunscreen can also prevent the raccoon tan line from wearing sunglasses all day.
+Sunscreen can also prevent the embarrassing raccoon tan line from wearing sunglasses all day.

 Kneepads or Shinguards

-Before I discovered kneepads and shinguards I would come home after a long days worth of fishing with bloody and scratched up knees and shins.
-It wasn't until I watched a fly fishing competition video where anglers were using kneepads to help them kneel comfortably while nymphing that I decided to try getting a pair.
+Before I discovered kneepads and shinguards I would come home after a long days worth of wet wading with bloody and scratched up knees and shins.
+It wasn't until I watched a fly fishing competition video where anglers were using kneepads to help them kneel comfortably while nymphing that I decided to try a pair.
 Best idea ever.

 Bushwhacking without protection has left me with scarred shins that could have easily been prevented with a pair of cheap kneepads.
 With kneepads I've been able to avoid attacks from blackberry thorns, yellow star thistles, ticks, and jagged branches.
 Although you don't necessary need them, I highly recommend a good pair of kneepads or shinguards.